 But if you play these expected parameters against some of the other scenarios, those scenarios do poorly.
 For example, the intensive lake management approach might be highly dependent on central regulations for pollution control.
 If the economy and society are all driven by a free market paradigm, it might be difficult for the large-scale coordination needed for success.

 Instead of having to be able to predict the future to complete our analysis, we can compare which scenarios and assumptions sets give positive, null or negative outcomes, and in particular which scenarios might be very dangerous to pursue given possible sets of future conditions.
 For example, the “Expert Lake Management” scenario relies heavily on the knowledge set to be able to manage large ecosystem projects, if it turns out that the assumption made by the “Collaborative Mosaic” scenario that we just don’t have that level of expertise comes to pass, then the “Expert Lake Management” scenario approach would fail.
+A complete cross-comparison is presented in Table 3 (see appendix).
+The six conditions and values that are identified above have been converted into categories with sub-categories.
+Each of the five scenarios is scored by whether that scenario agrees with that statement (Positive), would dispute it (NEG), or that assumption statement is neutral or not applicable with respect to that scenario.
+This scoring is another way to illustrate the clusters of beliefs and assumptions that the world-view approach builds into the scenarios.

-See Table 3.
-Mult-perspectives/v5/Collection-of-scenarios.xlsx
+Another way to look at the alignment of the scenarios with the assumption sets is to compare “radar” graphs.
+For example, it is not surprising that the “Economic Renassaince” scenario has a high score on valuing individualistic statements of public values but low scores on relying on ecosystem function and services (Figure 1a.).
+In general, you can see how the “Collaborative Mosaic” has more agreement with statements about the importance of energy conservation and ecosystem values and lower on individualistic statements.
+The scenario that is fatalistic has negative agreement with statements on the competency and role of government and other institutions in their ability to effect change.